Get the Athlon Sports Newsletter

 The Devil Rays spent nine of their first 10 years of existence languishing in last place, with seemingly no hope of competing with the heavyweights in New York and Boston.
 Then came a minor name change from Devil Rays to just Rays, and a major cultural change under manager Joe Maddon.
 The team wore shirts that said 9+9=8.
 Their motivation was that nine guys playing hard for nine innings equals one of eight teams playing in the postseason.
 Certainly a key to their success was that during the years spent in last place, the team was spending more than the big market teams on draft picks and player development.
 That strategy paid off, and the Rays are now going head-to-head with wealthier teams in the AL East.

 There can absolutely be no argument here.
 The only category among the franchise’s all-time list that I could find without Crawford’s name at the top was home runs, and he is fourth in team history with 104.
 The team’s first real star, Crawford made four All-Star teams and stole 409 bases.
 From 2003 (the year he became a full-time starter) to 2010, he averaged .299 with 13 homers, 70 RBIs, 50 stolen bases, 93 runs and 12 triples.
-The fans’ warm reception upon his return to Tropicana Field this season in a Red Sox uniform spoke volumes to his popularity.
+The fans’ warm reception upon his return to Tropicana Field in 2011 in a Red Sox uniform spoke volumes to his popularity.